 If you are planning a trip to Scotland you will want to know when the best time to travel is.
 Many choose to travel to Scotland to enjoy the country’s fantastic sights and beautiful landscapes.
 May and September are considered to be the best months to visit Scotland because the weather is generally good during these months.
 Also, you won’t find the crowds that descend on the cities and Highlands during the high-season.
-Furthermore, you can enjoy the colours of spring and fall and mild temperatures, perfect for exploring the West Highland Way or hiking in the Cairngorms.
-The spring and fall are also the cheapest time to visit Scotland.
+Furthermore, you can enjoy the colours of spring and autumn and mild temperatures, perfect for exploring the West Highland Way or hiking in the Cairngorms.
+The spring and autumn are also the cheapest time to visit Scotland.
 Of course, you can travel to Scotland at any time of year.
 Just remember the old Scottish saying: ‘there’s no such things as bad weather, only the wrong clothes!’

 Visiting Scotland in the winter